-(a) First Offense: The first offense will require a minimum discipline up to ten (10) days suspension.
+(a) First Offense: The first offense will require out of school suspension of up to ten (10) days.
 (If the act is severe enough, in the judgment of the appropriate school official, more severe discipline may be given on the first offense.)
 The student shall be required to have the parent or guardian come with the student to school for a conference.
 At this meeting with the parent or guardian, the Principal will give a written notice to the parent or guardian stating that the next offense will result in expulsion from school for the remainder of the school year.